omar404ahmed/bioinformatics_230/README.md

 ### The results of all commands were appended to a file titled 'output.txt'.

-The file output.txt was added to the cloned repository and then commited and push to main.
+The file output.txt was added to the cloned repository and then commited and pushed to main.